-To manage your applications, click the yellow buttons below.
-Application webpages will open in a new browser tab or window.
+To manage your applications, click on the buttons below.
+Application web pages will open in a new browser tab or window.

 If you have NEVER submitted an online application before:

 If you need to update an application you previously submitted:

 If you have previously submitted an application and ONLY need to update your CONTACT information (address, phone number, email).

 Apply via mail, fax or email

 The online applications (above) are the fastest, easiest and most efficient way to submit your application.
 Or you may download copies of the initial application and update application to complete and submit via mail, fax or email.

 If you are having technical difficulties using the online applications, fill out this short form and you’ll be contacted.
 (Example: Problems logging in)